 We come to the time of study in the Word of God at this point, and Luke 13 is our text.
-We now leave chapter 12 behind, that long chapter of 59 verses, and enter in to chapter 13.
+We now leave chapter 12 behind, that long chapter of fifty-nine verses, and enter into chapter 13.
 And this morning we're going to look at the opening five verses.
-For you that are visiting with us, we go through the scriptures one verse at a time, passage by passage, paragraph by paragraph, and we are currently going through this amazing history of the Lord Jesus Christ called the gospel of Luke.
-And we find ourselves in the thirteenth chapter verse 1 and I'll read verses 1 through 5.
+For you that are visiting with us, we go through the Scriptures one verse at a time, passage by passage, paragraph by paragraph, and we are currently going through this amazing history of the Lord Jesus Christ called the gospel of Luke.
+And we find ourselves in the 13th chapter verse 1 and I'll read verses 1 through 5.

 "Now on the same occasion there were some present who reported to Him about the Galileans whose blood Pilate had mingled with their sacrifices.
 And He answered and said to them, 'Do you suppose that these Galileans were greater sinners than all other Galileans because they suffered this fate?
 I tell you no. But unless you repent, you will all likewise perish.
 Or do you suppose that those eighteen on whom the Tower in Siloam fell and killed them were worse culprits than all the men who live in Jerusalem?
 I tell you no. But unless you repent you will all likewise perish."